-When people ask what we specialize in, we have to list moose, mountain caribou, stone sheep, mountain goat and bear; because it’s all that good.
-And while moose and mountain caribou have probably made up the lion’s share of our business in terms of the number of hunters, there’s another that’s been growing more quickly in popularity – and that’s mountain goat hunting.
+When people ask what we specialize in, we have to list moose, mountain caribou, stone sheep and mountain goat because it’s all that good.
+And while moose and mountain caribou combo hunts make up the lion’s share of our business in terms of the number of hunters, there’s another that’s been growing more quickly in popularity – and that’s mountain goat hunting.

 In recent years, there has been a steadily growing interest in mountain goat hunting.
-Perhaps it’s due in part to the cool films that have been produced by brands like Sitka Gear.
-Here’s a recent example.
+Perhaps it’s due in part to the intriguing films and YouTube videos, highlighting these high-adventure hunts.
 Or perhaps it is because of a broader interest in mountain hunting in general.
 Popular hunting media and films today seem to generate a lot of interest in the high adventure pursuits like sheep hunts and mountain goat hunts.

 Whatever the reason, we love the attention because we love hunting these incredible animals.
 They inhabit spectacular places and make for an unforgettable adventure.
 But other than the high rocky slopes where they live, not many hunters know very much more about mountain goats.
 We have the opportunity to watch them at length each season, so we thought we’d share some of those insights.